SoftHu/tos_avg/En/heart_4_6_2_1to5.md

 1766414331054954 -->|Here, let me buy you a new drink.|1766414428776310[End] Start -->1766414441635703[<b>Speaker 👉 Townie:</b>

-Thank you…for that.
+Thank you...for that.
-You're always helping me…
+You're always helping me...
 even when you don't have to.]
 1766414441635703 -->1766414543745912{ }
 1766414543745912 -->|Is everything alright?|1766414839939966[<b>Speaker 👉 Anji:</b>

-I just get… distracted.
+I just get... distracted.
-I heard there are Tanuki hanging around the ruins…
+I heard there are Tanuki hanging around the ruins...
 You haven't told anyone I was there, right?]
 1766414543745912 -->|What happened?|1766414839939966[<b>Speaker 👉 Anji:</b>

-I just get… distracted.
+I just get... distracted.
-I heard there are Tanuki hanging around the ruins…
+I heard there are Tanuki hanging around the ruins...
 You haven't told anyone I was there, right?]
 1766414839939966 -->1766414888459135{ }
 1766414888459135 -->|No.|1766414904479618[<b>Speaker 👉 Anji:</b>

 Thank you.
 Guess I'm lucky you came along and not one of them.
-…
+...
-You must really hate them… the Tanuki.]
+You must really hate them... the Tanuki.]
 1766414904479618 -->1766416139429763{ }
 1766416139429763 -->|Actually, I think they're quite cute.|1766416198068105[<b>Speaker 👉 Anji:</b>

 What?!...
-But…
+But...
 They're dangerous!
 Fox and Tanuki have been at war for hundreds of years!]
 1766416139429763 -->| I think I'm becoming friends with one.|1766416198068105[<b>Speaker 👉 Anji:</b>

 What?!...
-But…
+But...
 They're dangerous!
 Fox and Tanuki have been at war for hundreds of years!]
 1766416198068105 -->1766416284315536[<b>Speaker 👉 Anji:</b>